ADC Programs

 HER2-directed ADC in clinical trials for HER2+ cancers.

-In Phase 1 clinical trials (as FS-1502 in China) in heavily pre-treated patients with advanced HER2+ breast cancer, its use is associated with an ORR equivalent to Enhertu (DESTINY-Breast01) and a favorable tolerability profile with notable absences of pulmonary toxicities, reduced neutropenia and thrombocytopenia and, unlike other MMAF-containing ADCs, no dose-limiting ocular toxicities.
+In Phase 1 clinical trials (as FS-1502 in China where it is developed through FOSUN) in heavily pre-treated patients with advanced HER2+ breast cancer, its use is associated with an ORR equivalent to Enhertu (DESTINY-Breast01) and a favorable tolerability profile, with notable absences of pulmonary toxicities, reduced neutropenia and thrombocytopenia and, unlike other MMAF-containing ADCs, limited dose-limiting ocular toxicities.

 HER2-directed ADC for HER2+ breast, lung, gastric & esophageal cancers